deepotrus/dotfiles/README.md

 ```bash
 $ wal -i /path/to/wallpaper
 ```
-## How to create custom theme for thunar and libreoffice with themix
+## How to create custom theme for nemo and libreoffice with themix
 I currently use oomox for creating colorized versions of materia gtk theme (the best imho).
 Of course oomox on debian 12 is out of date and to make it work there are many caveats.
 ```bash
 $ sudo apt install lxappearance